 Our expectations with respect to our ability to fund current planned operations is based on estimates that are subject to risks and uncertainties.
 Our operating plan may change as a result of many factors currently unknown to us and there can be no assurance that the current operating plan will be achieved in the time frame anticipated by us, and we may need to seek additional funds sooner than planned.
-If adequate funds are not available to us on a timely basis, we may be required to delay, limit, reduce or terminate certain of our research, product development or future commercialization efforts, obtain funds through arrangements with collaborators on terms unfavorable to us, or pursue other merger or acquisition strategies, all of which could adversely affect the holdings or the rights of our stockholders.

-For additional information on risks associated with our substantial capital requirements, please read the section entitled "Risk Factors" included elsewhere in this Quarterly Report.
+For additional information on risks associated with our substantial capital requirements, please read the sections entitled "-Risks and Liquidity" and "Risk Factors" included elsewhere in this Quarterly Report.